 Moves that target your posterior chain include rowing, deadlifts, squats, lunges and glute bridges.
 Wong doesn’t focus too much on isolating smaller muscles.
 “I get a lot of women who want to do lots of arm exercises, but I try to explain that you’ll get better results by working your larger muscles and focusing on your posture,” he explains.

 Essentially you can’t spot-reduce, meaning by doing targeted arm exercises you’re not going to melt excess inches from your arms.
 Instead, you have to look at the bigger picture and target your body as a whole by burning more calories over time to reduce your body fat so your lean muscle starts to show.
 What’s comforting to know, is that a good routine of squats and lunges will help you to sculpt a firmer, perkier bum.
 While abs are another thing entirely, a whole load of crunches won’t get you a six-pack.

 “Your abs are all diet,” says Wong, as I look down at my tummy.

 Besides going hard on the Versa Climber, much of Wong’s sessions are a collection of slower, more considered moves.
 A case in point is when he asks me to do some mountain climbers, I drop down and start going for it.
 “Stop,” he says.
 “We just got your heart rate up on the Versa climber; you need to go slow,” he tells me.
 I get into a high plank position and slowly draw my right foot in.

-Wong gets me to point my toe forwards (harder than it sounds, when you’re in that position) then he instructs me to squeeze the glute muscles, then hamstrings and lastly the calf in my left leg before I can draw my right foot back out, switching over to bring my left leg in to repeat on the opposite side.
-I’m knackered after six reps, which is ridiculous but just goes to show that I wasn’t getting nearly enough out of the mountain climbers I had been doing before.
+Wong gets me to point my toe forwards (harder than it sounds, when you’re in that position) then he instructs me to squeeze the glute muscles, hamstrings, and lastly the calf in my left leg before I can draw my right foot back out, switching over to bring my left leg in to repeat on the opposite side.
+I’m knackered after six reps, which is ridiculous, but just goes to show that I wasn’t getting nearly enough out of the mountain climbers I had been doing before.